pietrodileo/howlong/README.md

 npm run smoke:analytics
 ```

 `build` type-checks and bundles the frontend.
-Smoke scripts cover contingency, Gantt dates, and Analytics projections.
+The smoke scripts cover contingency, Gantt dates, and Analytics projections.

 ## Release builds

-Outputs land in `src-tauri/target/release/bundle/`.
-Build on the target OS (Windows installers on Windows, etc.).
+Build outputs go to `src-tauri/target/release/bundle/`.
+Build on the target OS, such as Windows for Windows installers.

 | Platform | Pre-release script                      | Official release script             |
 | -------- | --------------------------------------- | ------------------------------------ |